Zeppelin-Staaken R.VI: Operational service

-The R.VI equipped two Luftstreitkräfte (Imperial German Army Air Service) units, Riesenflugzeug-Abteilung (Rfa) 500 and Rfa 501, with the first delivered on 28 June 1917.
+The R.VI equipped two Luftstreitkräfte (Imperial German Army Air Service) units, Riesenflugzeug-Abteilung (Rfa) 500 and Rfa 501, with the first delivered June 28, 1917.

 The units first served on the Eastern Front, based at Alt-Auz and Vilua in Kurland until August 1917.
 Almost all missions were flown at night with 770 kg bomb loads, operating between 6500 and 7800 ft altitude.
 Missions were of three to five hours' duration.

-Rfa 501 transferred to Ghent, Belgium, to attack France and Great Britain, arriving on 22 September 1917 at Sint-Denijs-Westrem aerodrome.
-Rfa 501 later moved its base to Scheldewindeke aerodrome south of group headquarters at Gontrode, while Rfa 500 was based at Castinne, France, with its primary targets French airfields and ports.
+Rfa 501 transferred to Ghent, Belgium, to attack France and Great Britain, arriving September 22, 1917, at Sint-Denijs-Westrem airdrome.
+Rfa 501 later moved its base to Scheldewindeke airdrome south of group headquarters at Gontrode, while Rfa 500 was based at Castinne, France, with its primary targets French airfields and ports.

-Rfa 501, with an average of five R.VI's available for missions, conducted 11 raids on Britain between 28 September 1917 and 20 May 1918, dropping 27,190 kg of bombs in 30 sorties.
+Rfa 501, with an average of five R.VI's available for missions, conducted 11 raids on Britain between September 28, 1917, and May 20, 1918, dropping 27,190 kg of bombs in 30 sorties.
 Aircraft flew individually to their targets on moonlit nights, requesting directional bearings by radio after takeoff, then using the River Thames as a navigational landmark.
 Missions on the 340 mi round trip lasted seven hours.
 None were lost in combat over Great Britain (compared to 28 Gotha G bombers shot down over England), but two crashed returning to base in the dark.
 Four R.VI's were shot down in combat (one-third of the operational inventory), with six others destroyed in crashes, of the 13 commissioned during the war.
 Six of the 18 built survived the war or were completed after the armistice.